mustafaakin/gongular/README.md

 ## Validation

-We use govalidator.
+We use [asaskevich/govalidator](https://github.com/asaskevich/govalidator) as a validation framework.
+If the supplied input does not pass the validation step, `http.StatusBadRequest (400)` is returned the user with the cause.
 Validation can be used in Query, Param or Body type inputs.

 ```go
 type RegisterBody struct {